 Fees to review fire safety plans

 Submitting a fire safety plan for review is subject to a fee.
 Fees will only be charged on the initial upload completed through 311 online.
-Fire Safety Plans that require additional input will not be charged additional fees.
-In addition, a fire safety codes officer can complete a fire warden lecture or fire drill for the same fee when rquired through 311.
+Fire Safety Plans that required additional input will not be charged additional fees.
+In addition, a fire safety codes officer can complete a fire warden lecture or fire drill for the same fee when required through 311.

 Creating fire safety plans

 To help you create your Fire Safety Plan we supply each building and business with the following information and documents.
 This information should be stored in a binder labeled “Fire Safety Plan”.

 The vital building information form is a quick reference sheet for initial responders and must be completed by someone knowledgeable enough to provide accurate information.
 If additional details and information can be added to the tabbed sections (see below).
 Not all sections in the form will apply to all buildings, please complete the information that applies to your building or business.

 You are required to have five copies of this form in the fire safety binder.